 Amazon Web Services or AWS is one of the world's most popular and reliable cloud computing platforms.
 It includes a wide range of compute, storage and content delivery, database, mobile and other services, and it's a great way to host simple websites as well as complex web or mobile applications in the cloud.

 If you're new to the cloud, the easiest way to get started with Amazon Web Services is with Bitnami.
 Bitnami provides pre-packaged application images for AWS Cloud servers, so that you can get productive with your new server immediately.
-You can access and launch these images in three ways:
+You can access and launch these images in four ways:

 Through the free Bitnami Launchpad for AWS Cloud, which gives you an intuitive Web-based dashboard to create and manage your AWS Cloud servers;

 Through the AWS Marketplace, Amazon's online application library;

 Through the AWS Console, Amazon's online dashboard for AWS users;

 Through Amazon Lightsail, Amazon's virtual private servers.